symonk/tasq/README.md

 	)

+	// Enqueue some tasks, a Task is a simple func()
+	// This is non blocking and the tasks will eventually be
-	// Enqueue some tasks, a Task is a simple func() for i := 0; i < 10; i++ {
+	// processed, if you need to wait for a task, see `EnqueueWait` below. for i := 0; i < 10; i++ {
 		pool.Enqueue(func() {
 			i := i